HawkEyes-OSINT/PushToken_Analysis/README.md

 ## What is Push Token Analyzer?

-**Push Token Analyzer** is a simple desktop tool by [HawkEyes OSINT](https://hawk-eyes.io) that helps you identify and understand mobile push notification tokens.
+**Push Token Analyzer** is a simple tool by [HawkEyes OSINT](https://hawk-eyes.io) that helps you identify and understand mobile push notification tokens.
-You can use it to quickly check what type of push token you have (Apple, Android, etc.) and get details about it—no technical knowledge required.
+You can use it to quickly check what type of push token you have (Apple, Android, etc.) and get details about it.

 ---